Drought in 20th Century Alberta

 Drought in the 1980s

-By 1984, the drought in Alberta became severe; it was the eighth consecutive dry year in a row and the worst driest year since 1916.
-To help alleviate pressure felt by farmers, Alberta Premier Peter Lougheed announced that a construction of a dam (which would later become the Oldman River Dam) would begin in 1986 (construction did not actually begin until 1992).
-The Government’s decision was highly contentious and resulted in protests from the Peigan community.
+By 1984, the drought became severe; it was the eighth consecutive dry year in a row and the worst driest year since 1916.
+To help alleviate pressure felt by farmers, Alberta Premier Peter Lougheed announced that construction of a dam (which would later become the Oldman River Dam) would begin in 1986 (construction did not actually begin until 1992).
+The Government’s decision was highly contentious and resulted in protests from the Peigan community [viii].

-Despite the difficulties of drought during these decades, studies have show that the “climate of the 20th century was anomalous in terms of absence of sustained drought and the climate normal period of 1961-1990 may have been among the most benign of the past 750 years” [8].
+Despite the difficulties of drought during these decades, studies have shown that the “climate of the 20th century was anomalous in terms of absence of sustained drought and the climate normal period of 1961-1990 may have been among the most benign of the past 750 years” [xi].

 Sources: